Kenyans dominate Chicago marathon

 "I was not 100 percent thinking I am going to win but because of training I believe I ran good."

-Security was heavily increased for the race, which attracted 40,000 runners, after the Boston marathon bombings.
+Security was increased for the race, which attracted 40,000 runners, after the Boston marathon bombings.

 A uniformed police presence was noticeable along the entire route while bomb-sniffing dogs roamed the start and finish areas.